-Mr. Donald Stabler July 30, 2015 Page 2 Environmental Quality Act (CEQA) process.
-Such an environmental review is also recommended for compliance with the requirements of California Education Code. §17268(a) or §17213(a), as applicable.
-If the District elects to proceed to conduct A-3 cont'd an environmental assessment at the site under DTSC oversight, it should enter into an Environmental Oversight Agreement or a Voluntary Cleanup Agreement with DTSC to oversee the preparation of the environmental assessment.
-3. If the existing site buildings were constructed prior to 1978, lead based paint and organochlorine pesticides (from termiticide applications) may be potential environmental concerns at the site.
-DTSC recommends that these environmental concerns be investigated and possibly mitigated, in accordance with DTSC's "Interim A-4 Guidance, Evaluation of School Sites with Potential Soil Contamination as a Result of Lead From Lead-Based Paint, Organochlorine Pesticides from Termiticides, and Polychlorinated Biphenyls from Electrical Transformers," dated June 9, 2006.
-4. If the site was previously used for agricultural purposes, pesticides (DDT, DDE, toxaphene) and fertilizers (usually containing heavy metals) commonly used as part of agricultural operations are likely to be present.
-These agricultural chemicals are A-5 persistent and bio-accumulative toxic substances.
-DTSC recommends that these environmental concerns be investigated and possibly mitigated, in accordance with the "Interim Guidance for Sampling Agricultural Soils (Third Revision)," dated August 2008.
-This guidance should be followed to sample agricultural properties where development is anticipated.
-5. If a response action is required based on the results of the above investigations, and/or other information, the Draft Environmental Impact Report (EIR) will require an analysis of the potential public health and environmental impacts associated with any proposed response action, pursuant to requirements of the CEQA (Pub.
+Mr. Donald Stabler July 29, 2015 Page 2 reasonably available information about each property and the area in its vicinity.
+Such an environmental review should generally be conducted as part of the California Environmental Quality Act (CEQA) process.
+Such an environmental A-3 review is also recommended for compliance with the requirements of California cont'd Education Code, §17268(a) or §17213(a), as applicable.
+3. If a response action is required based on the results of the above investigations, and/or other information, the Draft Environmental Impact Report (EIR) will require an analysis of the potential public health and environmental impacts associated with any proposed response action, pursuant to requirements of the CEQA (Pub.
 Resources Code, Div.
-13, §21000 et seq.) and its implementing Guidelines (CCR, Title 14, §15000 et seq.), prior to approval.
-A discussion of the mitigation and/or removal actions, if necessary, and associated cumulative impacts to each site and A-6 the surrounding environment, should be included in the Draft EIR.
+13, §21000 et seq.) and its implementing Guidelines (CCR, A-4 Title 14, §15000 et seq.), prior to approval.
+A discussion of the mitigation and/or removal actions, if necessary, and associated cumulative impacts to each site and the surrounding environment, should be included in the Draft EIR.
 If sufficient information to discuss the proposed mitigation and/or removal actions, and their associated impacts to each site and the surrounding environment, are not available for inclusion in the Draft EIR, then an Addendum or Supplement to the Draft EIR may be required.
-DTSC is also administering the Cleanup Loans and Environmental Assistance to Neighborhoods (CLEAN) Program which provides low-interest loans to investigate and cleanup hazardous materials at properties where redevelopment is likely to have a beneficial impact to a community.
-These loans are available to developers, businesses. schools, and local governments.

-Mr. Donald Stabler July 30, 2015 Page 3 For additional information on DTSCs School process or CLEAN Program, please visit DTSCs web site at www.dtsc.ca.gov.
-If you would like to discuss this matter further, please contact me at (714) 484-5320 or at rana.georges@dtsc.ca.gov.
-Sincerely, Rana Georges Project Manager Schools Evaluation and Brownfields Cleanup Branch Brownfields and Environmental Restoration Program State Clearinghouse (via e-mail) CC: Office of Planning and Research state.clearinghouse@opr.ca.gov Mr. Michael O'Neill (via e-mail) Department of Education - Sacramento, CA moneill@cde.ca.gov John Gordon (via e-mail) Department of Education - Sacramento, CA JGordon@cde.ca.gov B&ERP Reading File - Cypress CEQA Reading File - Cypress
+4. If the District plans to use State funds for the project, then the District shall comply with the requirements of Education Code sections 17213.1 and 17213.2, unless otherwise specifically exempted under section 17268.
+DTSC is also administering the Cleanup Loans and Environmental Assistance to Neighborhoods (CLEAN) Program which provides low-interest loans to investigate and cleanup hazardous materials at properties where redevelopment is likely to have a A-5 beneficial impact to a community.
+These loans are available to developers, businesses schools, and local governments.
+For additional information on DTSCs School process or CLEAN Program, please visit DTSCs web site at www.dtsc.ca.gov.
+If you would like to discuss this matter further, please contact me at (714) 484-5320 or rana.georges@dtsc.ca.gov.
+Sincerely, Rana Georges Project Manager Schools Evaluation and Brownfields Cleanup Branch Brownfields and Environmental Restoration Program rg cc: See next page

-A. Response to Comments from Rana Georges, Department of Toxic Substances Control, dated July 30, 2015.
+A. Response to Comments from Rana Georges, Department of Toxic Substances Control, dated July 29, 2015.